ading2210/libcurl.js/README.md

   - `tools` - Helper shell scripts for the build process, and for compiling the various C libraries.
   - `wisp_client` - A submodule for the Wisp client library.
 - `server` - Contains all the server-side code for running the websocket proxy server.
-  - `wisp_sever` - A submodule for the Python Wisp server.
+  - `wisp_server` - A submodule for the Python Wisp server.

 ## Copyright:
 This project is licensed under the GNU AGPL v3.